sebschlicht/backupnas/README.md

 Locally removed files, however, will be left at the backup location untouched.

 The backup location can be a local directory or a remote location, accessed via SSH (public key authentication).
+If you do not have a machine setup to serve as your backup destination already, consider my Ansible [NAS setup playbook](https://github.com/sebschlicht/ansible-nas) to get things up and running ASAP.

 ## Getting Started